heig-vd-pro2017/projet/NORMES.md

 //!
 The current volume of the application private unsigned int volume;

 //!
-The playlist containing all the musics private ArrayList<Music> playlist;
+The playlist containing all the songs private ArrayList<Music> playlist;
 ```